Dog Collar Safety

 Do not leave dogs unattended while they are wearing collars, harnesses, or clothing of any sort.
 During times when you cannot provide supervision, it’s usually best to let your dog remain al natural.
 This could mean when you leave your dog home alone, when you are sleeping, or even when you are home but just too busy to keep an eye on your pooch.

-Both of my dogs, Kitsune the papillon and Fenrir the Alaskan Klee Kai, wear collars as a form of ID, despite the fact that I do walk them exclusively with harnesses.
+Both of my dogs, Kitsune the papillonOpens in a new tab. and Fenrir the Alaskan Klee KaiOpens in a new tab., wear collars as a form of ID, despite the fact that I do walk them exclusively with harnesses.
 But, as you can image, talking to Kelly about what happened to her sweet little chihuahua all those years ago left a lasting impression on me.
 I make sure to never leave my dogs home alone, or otherwise unsupervised, with collars on.
 At night, and when my partner and I both leave the house, the collars come off.

 If you are worried about leaving your dog without any form of ID, you can consider getting your pet micro-chipped.